RatJuggler/led-shim-demo/README.md

 # Addendum

 This project is somewhat over-engineered for what it actually does because it's being used as a learning exercise.

+The application has a number of output logging levels built into it, including a custom VERBOSE level, to show some of the inner workings.
+This is just because.

+The code coverage for this project is a good example of why measuring unit test coverage can be a misleading indicator of quality.
+Whilst it does have plenty of unit tests those for the effects are mostly simple smoke tests which show that the code will run.
+They don't actually confirm that the effect is producing the desired output.

 The development work for this project was done using PyCharm on an Intel x64 machine, as the project was designed to be run on an ARM based Raspberry Pi only a source distribution is uploaded to PyPi.
 However,